Sterling takes another tumble as investors seek safety in dollars

 "The broken financial environment means that GBP is not able to respond to the proactive fiscal support undertaken by UK policy makers," ING analysts said in a research note.

-Against the euro the pound dropped 0.4% to 92.13 pence , still some way off last week's lows of 95 pence.
+Against the euro, sterling remained near its lows for the day, however.
+It dropped 1.1% to 92.74 pence by 1305 GMT, still some way off last week's lows of 95 pence.

 Kit Juckes, an analyst at Societe Generale, noted that according to positioning data, as of last Tuesday there had only been a small reduction in the long positions on the pound.